Sitecore/jss/docs/data/routes/docs/nextjs/getting-started-nextjs/walkthrough-dotnetnew/en.md

 ---
 name: walkthrough-dotnetnew
 routeTemplate: ./data/component-templates/article.yml
-title: Walkthrough with `dotnet new`
+title: Walkthrough with 'dotnet new'
 ---
-# Walkthrough: Using the Sitecore Container Starter Template for JSS Next.js Projects
+# Walkthrough: Using the Sitecore Container Template for JSS Next.js Projects

-Sitecore provides a Getting Started template for Sitecore developers that want to try out  Sitecore JSS with [Sitecore Containers](https://doc.sitecore.com/developers/101/developer-tools/en/containers-in-sitecore-development.html), the [Sitecore Next.js SDK](https://jss.sitecore.com/), and [Sitecore Content Serialization](https://doc.sitecore.com/developers/101/developer-tools/en/sitecore-content-serialization.html).
+Sitecore provides a Getting Started template for Sitecore developers that want to try out  Sitecore JSS with [Sitecore Containers](https://doc.sitecore.com/developers/101/developer-tools/en/containers-in-sitecore-development.html), the [Sitecore Next.js SDK](/docs/nextjs/getting-started-nextjs/why-nextjs), and [Sitecore Content Serialization](https://doc.sitecore.com/developers/101/developer-tools/en/sitecore-content-serialization.html).

 For simplicity, this solution does not implement Sitecore Helix conventions for solution architecture.
 As you begin building your Sitecore solution, you should review [Sitecore Helix](https://helix.sitecore.net/) and the [Sitecore Helix Examples](https://sitecore.github.io/Helix.Examples/) for guidance on implementing a modular solution architecture.

+> This template configures a development environment for the current release Sitecore XP and JSS.
+To find out which version of JSS to use with your licensed Sitecore XP version, consult [the compatibility table](https://support.sitecore.com/kb?id=kb_article_view&sysparm_article=KB0541788).

 The template includes: